Greece is defaulting. Clients, the portfolios we manage for you have very little (if any) direct exposure to Greece’s economy. That’s the good news.

 Here is the bad news: The Greek government is financially irresponsible.
 This is news?

 Would you like a peek at our investment analysts who are thinking Greek?
-E-mail your wealth manager and we will be happy to send you some links.
+E-mail your financial advisor and we will be happy to send you some links.
 Scott Minerd at Guggenheim and Jeffrey Gundlach at Doubleline, among others, have heavy insights.

 All of this drama over the drachma and whether Greece will stay in the Eurozone is ephemeral to your financial plan, unless you are Greek.
 And even if you are, I might argue it may not be relevant.
 After all, how long has it been since Greece was solvent?